SachaWheeler/sachawheeler.github.io/projects/_posts/2019-2-20-Audio-Recording-Controller.md

 ## Thoughts

 This was a fun project.
-Hardware interface designers are mostly shit (you know you agree) and I'm no longer interested in using their shitty products out of convenience.

-Technologists often forget that tech is a *support* function.
-It helps us do what we want to do, or it is useless.
-Taking technology away from a creative process is always a good thing.
+Computer hardware interfaces are very generic (compared, say with engineering hardware, which is intricately specific), but the tasks we meed them for are not.

-It turns out, making your own interfaces is fun, easy and cheap, and makes the creative process more productive.
+It turns out, making your own interfaces is fun, easy and cheap, and makes the creative process more productive, more informative and more personal.